Rishbah-76/mnist_fashion/README.md

 Finally the Fully Connected Network

 # **How to use our code?**
-1. First Download the Data for this Link: [GitHub Pages](git clone git@github.com:zalandoresearch/fashion-mnist.git).
+1. First Download the Data for this [Link](https://github.com/zalandoresearch/fashion-mnist.git) :
    - Clone the Repo and Extract the downloaded file
    - Go to Data
    - Inside data Copy all the 'file.gz'